A juicy steak, chicken breast, cartons upon cartons of eggs: these are the things you think about when you think about protein.

 Fortunately, we don’t need all nine essential amino acids in every single food or meal we eat.
 If you fulfill the spectrum of amino acids through your total daily diet, then you’re all set.

-If you’re a regular gym-goer and your main goal is muscle growth and recovery, opting for a combination of brown rice and pea protein gets you all the nine amino acids that you can find in whey protein.
+If you’re a regular gym-goer and your main goal is muscle growth and recovery, opting for a combination of brown rice and pea protein gets you all the nine amino acids that you can find in whey protein (4).

 There are four main options for plant-based protein supplements, each offering different benefits:

-Brown rice: A 2013 study found that both brown rice and whey protein have nearly the same benefits for muscle-building and overall health.
+A 2013 study found that both brown rice and whey protein have nearly the same benefits for muscle-building and overall health (5).
 Brown rice protein is super-digestible and is typically very cost-effective.

 The only downside of brown rice protein is that it lacks the amino acid lysine.
 But remember, you can always pair brown rice protein with other plant and animal-based proteins to get your lysine quota.

-Pea protein is super clean.
+Pea protein usually contains few ingredients, making it a great choice for clean eating.
 Just take a look at the ingredients list for most brands — most include only yellow split peas.

 The only downside of pea protein is that it lacks one amino acid, cysteine.

 Another great thing about hemp protein is that it has a high content of omega-3 fatty acids, which are also regularly lacking in typical Western diets.
-As with the other plant-based proteins on this list, hemp protein is highly digestible.
+As with the other plant-based proteins on this list, hemp protein digests easily.

-Soy: A 2009 study found that soy protein has similar muscle growth-stimulating effects to whey protein.
+A 2009 study found that soy protein has similar muscle growth-stimulating effects to whey protein (6).
 That’s the good news.
 The bad news is that the isoflavones found in soy can interact with estrogen and potentially mess with your body’s hormone levels when taken in excess.
+But, although some evidence has shown soy negatively affects testosterone production, the data are mixed (7).

 It may not sound like a tedious option at first, but don’t dismiss plant-based proteins until you’ve tried it for yourself.
 You can change the way your body feels and performs, while also helping the environment.